 - In 2018, Tiger Sharks were classified as a “Migrant” along with the qualified “Secure Overseas” by the New Zealand Department of Conservation under the New Zealand Threat Classification System.

-- The environmental organization Greenpeace International also added Tiger Shark in their seafood red list in 2010.
+- The environmental organization Greenpeace International also added Tiger Shark to their seafood red list in 2010.

 32. Extinct Tiger Shark